Shopping for Extra Virgin Olive Oil

-Extra virgin olive oil is best used within 18 months from harvest.
-However, some bottles are labeled with a 2- or 3-year expiration date, which is why knowing the harvest date is so valuable.
+Extra virgin olive oil is best used within 18 – 24 months of harvest.
+Some bottles are labeled with an expiration date over 2 years, which is why knowing the harvest date is so valuable.
 Also, read the fine print on the back of some bottles: the bottle may be advertised as coming from one specific region, but the fine print on the back may tell you it comes from multiple countries, which makes it impossible to trace the actual harvest date.

 Look for the COOC Seal